Envuso/framework/README.md

 </p>

 # Warning:
 Envuso is currently a WIP.
-I'm currently resolving a couple of issues and getting everything read.
+I'm currently resolving a couple of issues and getting everything ready.
 Docs are incomplete and I'm often pushing updates.
 Wait a week or so and it should be ready to use.

 ## Envuso framework